-What Is MarTech and Why Is It Important to Your Business?
+What Is MarTech?
+And Why is it Important to Your Business?

 Additionally, modern MarTech solutions are typically compatible with systems in other departments, helping marketers unify and access information across the whole business that was previously inaccessible, improving productivity.

+Central to the utilization of this data is the ability of businesses to offer a more personalized approach than they were able to before.
 The more data you have, the more information you have to be able to target your campaigns at specific, segmented groups across all your platforms.

-The better you’re able to understand your prospects (and customers) and target your campaigns, the more effective they’ll be and the more leads you’ll convert.
+75% of consumers said that they are more keen to buy from brands that offer personalized marketing experiences.
+This means that the better you’re able to understand your prospects (and customers) and target your campaigns, the more effective they’ll be and the more leads you’ll convert.

 What’s In a MarTech Stack?

-Content marketing system (CMS)
+Content Marketing System (CMS)

 As content marketing in particular becomes a core part of the strategies of many businesses, investing in a CMS is essential to operating and managing those strategies as far as your content output goes.

 In spite of the popularity of other digital marketing areas, email still remains a crucial and central aspect of strategies and stacks.